aws/aws-emr-containers-best-practices/content/node-placement/docs/eks-node-placement.md

 ```

 **Observed Behavior:**
-When the job gets started the driver pod and executor pods are scheduled only on those EKS worker nodes with the label `topology.kubernetes.io/zone: <availability zone>`.
+When the job starts the driver pod and executor pods are scheduled only on those EKS worker nodes with the label `topology.kubernetes.io/zone: <availability zone>`.
 This ensures the spark job is run within a single AZ.
-If there are not enough resource within the specified AZ, the pods will be in pending state until the Autoscaler(if configured) to kick in or more resources to be available.
+If there are not enough resources within the specified AZ, the pods will be in the `pending` state until the Autoscaler(if configured) kicks in or more resources become available.

 [Spark on kubernetes Node selector configuration](https://spark.apache.org/docs/latest/running-on-kubernetes.html#pod-spec)
 [Kubernetes Node selector reference](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node/)